mietek/halcyon-website/pages/tutorial/index.md

 -----> Examining cache changes
        + halcyon-install-161d7b4-halcyon-tutorial-1.0.tar.gz
 ```

+In this step, Halcyon restores an _install directory archive_ from public storage.
+The correct install directory to use is determined by calculating a _source hash_ of the source directory.

+The app is now ready to run:

 ```
 $ which halcyon-tutorial
 /app/bin/halcyon-tutorial
 ```

-The app is now ready to run.

 ### Tips